 This cycle is additionally prolonged by favorable employment growth coupled with a lack of new supply due to government regulations, Mathews adds.
 “These factors have created an insulated marketplace.
 Because of the regulatory burden Dodd-Frank has placed on banks requiring them to hold significantly more capital on their balance sheets as a means of mitigating potential risk, other lenders such as mortgage REITs, private equity and life-insurance companies are seeking to fill the void.”

-Nelson says millennials overall are dealing with a few things that favor renters.
+Millennials overall are dealing with a few things that favor renters.
 First, as a result of the plunge caused by the housing crisis, which hit the budgets and wealth of a lot of households, many millennials are no longer able to afford a down payment or have the credit to be able to get a mortgage.
 In addition, some millennials have student debt, so this is especially true for them, and with prices rising, they can’t get on the ladder.
 Second, as a result of the housing crisis, a lot of people were turned off by the idea of investing in a home.

-Nelson points out that not everybody feels this way, but says it just takes a few percent of people to make that kind of assessment and it has a huge implication for the housing markets.
+Not everybody feels this way, but says it just takes a few percent of people to make that kind of assessment and it has a huge implication for the housing markets.
 Third, the way millennials are living—going to school longer, deferring marriage, having families later—they prefer to live in a more urbanized kind of environment, a live/work/play environment that favors renting not only in CBDs, but in more-dynamic suburbs, too.

 We’re finally getting more of a supply response, with apartment construction ramping up in major markets especially.
-Nelson says this development is much needed.
+This development is much needed.
 “We have a great need for more housing that has not kept up with the population growth,” he says.
 “It’s good we’re getting more units coming online.
 We’re starting to see vacancy rates rise overall and rent growth start to moderate as a result.
 But looking out over the next few years, based on permit data, supply will increase at a more moderate pace, demand will keep increasing and population growth and lifestyle changes will continue to favor renters, so we will see vacancy rates begin to decline again a few years out.
 We will also see similar trends in cap rates.”

 To read the full version of this article, visit GlobeSt.com.